Joseon missions to Japan: 1636

-In the 14th year of King Injo's reign, a diplomatic mission was sent to Japan.
+In the 14th year of King Injo's reign, a diplomatic mission (the first to be titled tongsinsa since the severing of relations in 1592, thus formally indicating full normalization of relations) was sent to Japan.
 The ambassador of the Joseon king was Im Kwang; and he was accompanied by 478 others.
 According to the Japanese calendar, the mission reached Japan in 1635 (Kan'ei 13, 12th month).
 This mission to the court of shōgun Iemitsu in Edo also encompassed a pilgrimage to the first shogun's mausoleum at Nikkō.
 The grand procession of the shogun, which included the large Joseon contingent, travelled from Edo to Nikko in the 4th month of the 14th year of Kan'ei.

 1643

 In the 21st year of King Injo's reign, a mission to Edo was led by Yun Sunji.
 The size of the Joseon delegation was 477.
 The delegation arrived at the shogunal court in Edo on the 20th year of Kan'ei, as reckoned by the Japanese calendar.
 This delegation was received in the court of shōgun Iemitsu; and they also completed a visit to shōgun Ieaysu's mausoleum at Nikkō.